 The clue's in the title with this one.
 It’s a simple, painfully recognisable truth.
 We all get hangry, and we’re all divas when it happens.
 It’s not a truth uniquely tied to Snickers, but cue the Joan Collins cameo and you have yourself an ad that is uniquely Snickers.

 How it Should Be

 Nationwide’s 2015 New Blood brief asked how the building society could step in and solve a social problem.
 These winners went bigger than banking problems, and instead honed in on the pay gap issue still facing working women.
 Their insight fuelled an unforgettable creative idea.

 If you’re lucky enough to have big data on your audience, chances are you’re going to stumble on an insight or two.
 But there’s a huge difference between stats, and meaningful information.
 You’re not just looking for cold hard facts, you’re looking for the kind of facts that’ll give you something remarkable to say.
 Like Spotify did.

 The Long Wait

-Insight isn’t just for advertising.
+Insight isn’t just for traditional advertising.
 This New Blood Awards winner is a beautiful example of how insight can fuel any idea.